bitrise-io/devcenter/_articles/en/team-management/organizations/saml-sso-in-organizations.md

 In this tutorial, we describe how organization owners can set up their SAML SSO and invite organization members to set up their own connections.

-1. Go to your organization's `Security` tab on [bitrise.io](https://www.bitrise.io).
+1. Go to your organization's `Single Sign On` tab on [bitrise.io](https://www.bitrise.io).
 2. Copy the `Single Sign-On URL`.
 You will need this URL to add Bitrise on your SAML SSO provider's site.
 3. Log into your own SAML SSO provider.
 4. Add Bitrise using the copied Single Sign-On URL.
 You're generating your Single Sign-On (SSO) credentials here which you will need in a minute on Bitrise.
-5. Add the generated SSO credentials to the `Identity provider sign-on URL` and `Certificate` fields on the `Security` tab.
+5. Add the generated SSO credentials to the `Identity provider sign-on URL` and `Certificate` fields on the `Single Sign On` tab.
 6. Click the `Configure SSO` button. ![](/img/SSO-page.jpg)

 If you've completed the steps, you and org members should get a verification email about SAML SSO connected to the respective organization.